Adel-themm/Furniture_Store_Sales/README.md

 # Furniture Store Sales Database Project

-This project involves creating and managing a SQL database for a fictional furniture store's sales data.
+This project involves creating and managing a SQL database for a furniture store's sales data.
 It demonstrates the use of SQL for data management, storage, and simple transaction queries.

 ## Project Overview